DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

 <br><img src="images/odm-stack-cfn.png" width="80%"/>
 - If all the stacks complete without error, go to [Elastic Container Service](https://console.aws.amazon.com/ecs/v2/home?) to look for the newly created cluster named `odm-stack`.

-### 3.3 Configure inbound rule on RES security group:
+### 3.3 Configure inbound rule on RES security group

 - Click on the cluster and you will find 4 services with their respective tasks starting up :
 <br><img src="images/odm-stack-ecs.png" width="80%"/>